Fallout: New Vegas: Television series

-The setting of New Vegas will be prominently featured in the second season of the television series Fallout.
-The season will take place 15 years after the events of the game, and feature flashbacks of Cooper Howard's character interacting with Mr. House before the Great War.
-IGN writer Jim Vejvoda noted the trailer referenced important aspects from the game such as Caesar's Legion and the Hoover Dam, and speculated the series might answer which of the four in-game endings is canon.
+The setting of New Vegas is prominently featured in the second season of the television series Fallout.
+The season takes place 15 years after the events of the game, and features flashbacks of Cooper Howard's character interacting with Mr. House before the Great War.
+IGN writer Jim Vejvoda noted the trailer referenced important aspects from the game such as Caesar's Legion and the Hoover Dam.
+Co-showrunner Geneva Robertson-Dworet later stated the show would not confirm which ending to the game is canon.